milojennings/zippy/README.md

 The idea is a zero-to-hero LNMP stack running from vagrant up.

-The current target is Ubuntu LTS releases running wordpress.
+The current target is Ubuntu LTS releases (Debian stable for the dev branch) running wordpress.

 ---
 ##Notes!